-The Stoics think that fear and the other emotions Plato and Aristotle explained in terms of a nonrational parts of the soul in fact result from your false beliefs about what is good.
+Plato and Aristotle understand fear and the other emotions in terms of a nonrational parts of the soul.
+The Stoics understand them to be a matter of false beliefs about what is good and what is bad.

 The Stoic sage does not suffer from these emotions.
-He is ἀπαθής.
+He is ἀπαθής or "without passion."

 18. As to assent, we can now be brief.
 Animals can do nothing, or at least very little, but rely on their impressions.
 They have little or no way to discriminate between trustworthy and misleading instances.
 But our impressions are true or false.
 We also have reason, which allows us to scrutinize our impressions critically before we accept them as true and reliable.
 Here it is important to remember that there is more to our impressions than their propositional content.
 This is obvious in the case of perceptual impressions.
 But we have also seen that a thought that one might die from a certain infection, though it has the same propositional content, might come in different colorings, and the coloring is regarded as part of the thought or impression.
 So, to give assent to an impression, while primarily a matter of taking its propositional content to be true, is also a matter of accepting it in all its detail, for instance, accepting it, though it is not a clear and distinct impression, and accepting it in its coloring.
 Given an impulsive impression, one might accept its propositional content but find its impulsive character inappropriate and therefore refuse to assent to the impression on that ground.

-Suppose I have the impression that frost is going to kill my tomato plants.
-If I believe that their death is bad, this impression impulsive.
+Suppose I have an impression that frost is going to kill my tomato plants.
+If I believe their death is bad, my impression about what is going to happen is impulsive for me.
 It has a certain "coloring."
-It is "disagreeabe."
-This "character" of the impression, however, is not part of the proposition content of my impression.
-Someone else might have the impression that frost is going to kill my tomato plants but believe that their death is good.
-My impression and his impression have the same propositional content: that frost is going to kill my tomatoes.
-They are different in that one is mine and the other his.
+It is "disagreeable."
+This "character," however, is not part of the propositional content of my impression.
+Someone might have an impression that frost is going to kill my tomato plants but believe their death is good.
+My impression and his impression have the same propositional content (that frost is going to kill my tomato plants), but the impressions are different.
+One is mine and the other his.
 Further, given our different beliefs about whether the death of my plants is bad, these impressions do not have the same character.
 Mine is "disagreeable."
 His is "agreeable."

 19. There is one last detail which I will merely touch on.
 The notion of assent, like its legal counterpart of consent, can be construed quite generously.
 Just as tacit acquiescence in being ruled or governed by somebody can be construed as assenting to the person's rule, so assenting to an impression does not have to involve an explicit act of acceptance.
 Not to revolt against an impression but simply acquiescing to it and in fact relying on it can constitute as much an assent as an explicit acceptance.